OPENING SEPT. 24TH

-As a performer Gelb has recently appeared as Bambi in Little Lord’s BambiFucker/Kaffeehaus (The Brick) as well as their Pocahontas and/or America (Bushwick Starr).
+As a performer Gelb has recently appeared in Little Lord’s The Peanut Butter ShowLittle as well as their BambiFucker/Kaffeehaus (The Brick) and Pocahontas and/or America (Bushwick Starr).
 Also, How to Hamlet (Theater Reconstruction Ensemble), Memory Retrograde (Haruna Lee), Empire Travel Agency (Woodshed Collective), She is King (Dixon Place/Other Forces Festival/Boom Arts), The Floatones (La Mama/Dixon Place), Thanksgiving!
 A!
 Pageant!
 (Ars Nova) as well as his own productions of Bear Slayer, Dukus, Blind Alley Guy, and Party in the USA.

 For Video Work Samples, you can check out my Vimeo Page.